Billy James Hargis: In popular culture

 In the late 1970s, the popular WNBC disk jockey Imus in the Morning would occasionally do a segment where he would present himself as a "holy roller" evangelical Christian preacher named "Reverend Billy Sol Hargis".
 These brief sermons typically promoted a product which would give some form of spiritual benefit to the buyer of the product.
 One such product was "Sin Soap" which would purify any part of a person's body which had committed an act of sin.
 "Reverend Billy Sol Hargis" was an intentional satire of Christian ministers who were more interested in financial gain than the spiritual needs of their followers.

+Hargis also appears in the Stephen King novel 11/22/63.
+The novel looks at the attempt on the life of General Edwin Walker (and associate of Hargis as part of Operation Midnight Ride), in the build up to the assassination of John F Kennedy.